-The Dating Coaches at Something More offer flexible options to help you define goals, and give you a personalized plan to enhance and improve your dating experience!
+The Date Coaching services at Something More offer flexible options to help you define goals, and give you a personalized plan to enhance and improve your dating experience!
 If you have never used a dating coach, it is something that everyone should try.
 Afterall you can never be “too good” at dating.
 Every client is different and will want to focus on different areas where they might need more or less dating coaching.
 We take a look at your overall picture, we define your goals and get you moving in the right direction.
 Hiring a dating coach is the same as using a life coach.
 It’s time to get off the first date hamster wheel and try our Austin Dating Coach Services!

 Our Date Coaching Programs Include:

 - Strategies on how to get the second date